AleksandarLilic/Cyclone_II_SoPC/README.md

 Homework assignments as a part of Embedded systems design course

-Projects cover a range of applications for System on Programable Chip.
+Projects cover a range of applications for System on Programmable Chip.
 The development board used for the project is Altera DE2 with Cyclone II FPGA and Nios II softcore.
 Every project is a two-part design: hardware description of CPU core with peripherals and accelerators, and C application.
 Each project has *.sopcinfo* file available and pin assignments *.csv* that are used in a particular design.

 **Status:**
 Ongoing, projects are uploaded as they are being developed

 **Further development:**
 TBD

+## **Project 8: Convolutional Encoder**

+**Description:**

+Hardware design of a 32-bit convolutional encoder.
+Interaction between is achieved through one 32-bit shift register with parallel write from CPU and serial read and write from the accelerator.
+Simple 6-bit counter is used as a control parameter together with FSM.
+Accelerator is implemented as a IP Core/Qsys component in the Nios II system.

+Software is used as a testing platform to confirm values produced by the hardware accelerator - same encoding scheme is implemented as a C function.
+Additionally, both hardware and software solutions have execution timers which are used to measure performance difference between the two implementations.

+Interaction between accelerator and Nios II core is achieved via memory mapped registers as follows:
+ - DATA : Memory mapped register
+   - 32-bit unsigned integer
+   - Depending on the context, used as data to be encoded or encoded value
+ - WE/START : Accelerator write enable and start signal [CPU write]
+   - 0 - NULL
+   - 1 - Load value and start new calculation (valid only if READY == 1)
+ - RESET : Accelerator reset signal [CPU write]
+   - 0 - NULL
+   - 1 - Reset accelerator data path
+ - READY : Accelerator status [CPU read]
+   - 0 - Busy
+   - 1 - Ready

+//TBD results

+Peripherals used: Timer peripheral for software run-time recording.

+**Branch:**
+p_08_dev

+**Status:**
+Ongoing

 ## **Project 7: Altera DE2 onboard RAM integration**